Is Childcare Going To Screw Up Your Kids?

 A mother with a breastpump and a briefcase may seem like a thoroughly modern image, but what if we replace the breastpump with some breastfeeding aunties and a briefcase with a woven basket for gathering food?

-Maybe a working mother not such a radically new idea after all, maybe it’s actually how mothering has always been handled!
+Maybe a working mother is not such a radically new idea after all, maybe it’s actually how mothering has always been handled!

 Many traditional cultures don't have such a strong distinction as we do between mothers and others.
 In many parts of the world, - too many to list - anyone older than you is addressed as aunty or uncle or grandfather or grandmother and anyone the same age as you is brother or sister or cousin.